 To kickstart your journey on search engine optimization, SEO, or affiliate marketing, your first task will always be how to rank a keyword on Google and other search engines?

-Many beginners have the perception that SEO is about producing valuable contents and pray hard that one of your content sticks on the first page of Google.
+Many beginners perceive that SEO is about producing valuable content and pray hard that one of your content sticks on the first page of Google.
 WRONG!

 So What Are Keywords?

 As quoted by Moz, the SEO Guru website,

 Keywords are ideas and topics that define what your content is about.
 In terms of SEO, they’re the words and phrases that searchers enter into search engines, also called “search queries.”

 Imagine yourselves as a search engine user.
 You are intent to buy a digital camera and were doing research online.
 You put in “best digital camera” in the Google search bar.

 Hell Yeah!
 Search engines nowadays are smart enough to detect what keyword a page is targetting.

 They have a complicated algorithm with different metrics to determine which page stays at the top of the list.

 The first part of SEO is to help search engines identify the keyword that we are targetting on our post or article.
 If you screw it, your post will never be heard or read by anyone.